jcunanan05/100-days-of-code/logs/r3-log.md

 - `tagName` returns a string tag name in all caps e.g. `'BUTTON', or 'AUDIO' or 'DIV'`
   - `nodeName` also does that but returns something else depending on the DOM node given
   - res: [https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeName]()

+### R3D33 15/8

+- Continued the drum machine!
+Made the display work.
+- Did some challenges on eloquent javascript.
+First time to make a closure.
+It was amazing!
+- Continued reading eloquent javascript